votchallenge/website/contents/vot2016/participation.md

 Participation at VOT2016 or VOT-TIR2016 challenge (level 0 or higher) is required.

- * The full-length VOT2016 workshop papers must follow the standard requirements for ECCV2016 regular papers [template available here](/vot2015/vot2015_authorkit.zip).
+ * The full-length VOT2016 workshop papers must follow the standard requirements for ECCV2016 regular papers (template will be available here).
- * We will also consider papers rejected at the ECCV2016, provided that the authors include the original reviews and the response with a list of potential changes (details coming soon).
+ * We will consider papers rejected at the ECCV2016, provided that the authors include the original reviews and the response with a list of potential changes (details coming soon).
  * Submit the paper using the [VOT2016 CMT paper submission system](https://cmt.research.microsoft.com/VOT2016/) (coming soon).
  * The submitted papers should be compiled for double-blind reviewing.